About Cardiff EDC

 - University of Örebro, Sweden.

 The training of journalists in European affairs has become a particular focus of Ian’s activities.
 In 2006 he was asked to present the EU module on a Masters in Global Journalism for journalists from across the world at the University of Örebro, Sweden.
-This is now a regular assignment, his latest residency being in March 2011.
+This is now a regular assignment.

 He also contributes to a course for trainee journalists and media professionals at the School of Journalism and Media Studies at Cardiff University and has taught at the European Journalism Centre in Maastricht.
 In the summer of 2008 he trained young journalists from Northern Europe at the European Summer Academy held at the Vytautas Magnus University in Kaunas, Lithuania.

 In the United Kingdom Ian has directed courses for many organisations including ASLIB/IMI, the Network of Government and Library Information Specialists (NGLIS), the National School of Government, the Standing Committee on Official Publications (SCOOP) and PriceWaterhouseCoopers, as well as the European Information Association.
 In the autumn of 2009 he spoke on EU information in the Digital Age at a conference 'Government information in the Google Age 2' for CILIP/SCOOP/British Library.
-In March 2010 he presented a talk on EU information and communication developments in 2009 to the annual meeting of the European Information Association in London, and he was invited to give a talk on 2010 developments at the annual meeting of the EIA in March 2011.
+For many years he gave a much praised lecture on EU Information and Communication Developments to the annual conference of the European Information Association.
+In 2013 he directed EU Information training courses for ASLIB and the Scottish Law Librarians Group (SLLG).